Retiree FAQ's

 Q. How do I know if I qualify for retirement insurance?

-A. You must be enrolled in health benefits at the time of retirement and have a minimum of 10 consecutive service years with CUSD.
-For CUEA members you must be a minimum of 55 years old and for CSEA members a minimum of age 50, however, CSEA members pay the full premium until age 53.
+A. You must be enrolled in health benefits (as the subscriber) at the time of retirement and have a minimum of 10 consecutive service years with CUSD.
+For CUEA and CE CUMA employees must be a minimum of 55 years old and for CSEA , TEAMSTERS, and CL CUMA employees a minimum of age 50, however, they must pay the full premium until age 53.

 Q. If I complete my contracted school year when would my insurance end?